 WORLD 3: ESCAPING CULTURAL CONFINES

 General Concept: We brought poetry to life and explored timeless themes.
 We know what it means to read like a writer, analyze literature, and create credible arguments.
 After overcoming tragedy, we seek no more drama, but Mary J. Bling has other plans in store.
 There are literary treasures to be discovered.
 We travel to more modern times, but is this a world of fiction or reality?
 Society’s cultural confines seemingly blur the lines.
 We have to ask, “What does literature teach about what it means to be human?”
 More specifically, “How does fiction reflect society?” and “What lessons can be learned from reading fiction?”
+Prepare for new opportunities to use your voice (Visionary Voices – student blogs).

 WORLD 4: THE REALM OF REALITY